oleglukin/shimanami-kaido/README.md

 Once grouped the data is being sent to HTTP endpoint (see API methods below).

 ### API
+Methods:
+- `newSignalEvent` - accept new signal event and process it: accumulate events into batches and then dump into a file
+- `get` - get aggregation results by location
+- `getLocations` - get aggregations for all known locations
+- `newAggregation` - accept new aggregation, add/update in memory to make it available for API users

+There is a class called `SignalHandler`.
+It's purpose is to accumulate new signals from controller and dump them to a text file once in a while.

 ### EventSource
+This is only for testing.
+Create a number of random events and send them to APIs HTTP endpoint.

 ## Things to Improve / Consider Changing
 - Ingest evens through TCP socket connection or use Kafka.
 Currently it reads events from  files in a folder